 Weak Water Pressure

 A change in pressure is a sure sign of an issue affecting your supply lines.
-If the flow of water in those lines is being directed somewhere else, such as a small hole in your supply line, it could affect the pressure in your entire house.
+If the flow of water in those lines is being directed elsewhere, such as through a small hole in your supply line, it could affect the pressure in your entire house.

-While some homes naturally have slightly higher or lower pressure, you should respond to any changes that reflect a sudden drop.
-You should also always respond to any situation that results in a complete disruption of your water supply.
+While some homes naturally have slightly higher or lower pressure, you should respond to any sudden drop in pressure.
+You should also always respond to any situation that completely disrupts your water supply.
 If you open your taps and nothing comes out, or what comes out is too weak, consider calling your certified plumbers in Calgary.
-If you have a pressure regulator (pressure reducing valve), you could check if someone has tampered with the settings before determining that you have damaged lines.
+If you have a pressure regulator (pressure-reducing valve), you could check whether someone has tampered with the settings before assuming you have damaged lines.

-A slowly spreading damp spot on your wall or ceiling is never a good sign—especially when they're ringed with a yellowish tinge of moisture damage.
+A slowly spreading damp spot on your wall or ceiling is never a good sign—especially when it's ringed with a yellowish tinge of moisture damage.
 Neither is a crack stretching from your basement floor to the ceiling.
-Any kind of new, unexplained damage on your walls or ceilings should be investigated to find and fix the underlying issue, especially if the damaged areas are near a bathroom, kitchen, or utility room.
+Any new, unexplained damage to your walls or ceilings should be investigated to identify and fix the underlying issue, especially if the damaged areas are near a bathroom, kitchen, or utility room.

-While a damp stain or cracked foundation doesn't necessarily indicate that you have a leaking pipe, Calgary plumbers will definitely assure you that it is a problem that needs to be solved.
-While that could also be an issue with worn caulk or shifting soil, it's still best to assess the damage with the help of certified plumbers.
+While a damp stain or cracked foundation doesn't necessarily indicate a leaking pipe, Calgary plumbers will assure you that it is a problem that needs to be solved.
+While that could also be due to worn caulk or shifting soil, it's still best to assess the damage with the help of certified plumbers.
 If it turns out that your plumbing is fine, then you'll have one less source of stress.
 And if you do need Calgary leaking pipe repairs, you'll already have a licensed professional ready to help.

 Persistent Puddles

-Pooling water is never something that homeowners want to see in Calgary.
-If you notice puddles inside your home, be sure to check any nearby connections, fixtures, and appliances for additional warning signs.
+Pooling water is never something that homeowners want to see.
+If you notice puddles inside your home, check any nearby connections, fixtures, and appliances for additional warning signs.
 Puddles are often accompanied by property damage, stains, rust, and nose-wrinkling odours.

-Be sure to investigate any permanent puddles on your lawn or in your backyard too.
-Water pooling after a rainstorm is something to keep an eye on.
-Any unexplainable outdoor puddles that appear suddenly and don't go away should be inspected as soon as possible.
-That puddle might be coming from a burst pipe belowground.
+Be sure to investigate any permanent puddles on your lawn or in your backyard as well.
+Water pooling after a rainstorm is something to watch for.
+Any unexplained outdoor puddles that appear suddenly and don't go away should be inspected as soon as possible.
+That puddle might be coming from a burst pipe below ground.